Introduction

 - Advocate for public and private-sector policy that promotes cultural equity.

-Developed by the Fund for the Arts Equity, Diversity & Inclusivity advisory committee using the tools provided by the Americans for the Arts and others.
+Developed by the Fund for the Arts Board of Directors using the tools provided by the Americans for the Arts and others.
+Reviewed and updated by the Fund for the Arts Board of Directors on February 11, 2026.